What are Apprenticeships

 Apprenticeships are work-based training programmes, which usually take 12 to 24 months to complete.
 Most of the training can be ‘on the job’ at your business.
 They are Fully funded for levy-paying employers or a 5% contribution for SMEs.
 You can use them for existing employees and don’t have to take any new staff on to qualify for the funding.
 We specialise in the delivery of:

 - Level 6 Career Development Professional Higher Apprenticeship

 Apprenticeships are fully-funded by the National Apprenticeship Service in England and the Welsh Government in Wales.
 In order to access the funding employers need to be paying into the Levy.
 Those not contributing will need to pay a 5% contribution towards the qualification.
 Visit the Apprenticeship Levy FAQs for more information on the funding and how to access it.

 Aims and Objectives of the Apprenticeship

-- Provide individuals with the essential skills, knowledge and experience needed to undertake Team Leading and Management roles
+- Provide individuals with the essential skills, knowledge and experience needed to undertake their roles

 Level 5 – Equivalent to a Foundation degree